Professor of Social Inequality and Social Policy

 University of Luxembourg

-Philippe Van Kerm is professor of social inequality and social policy at the University of Luxembourg since 2017 on a joint appointment with the Luxembourg Institute of Socio-Economic Research (LISER).
+Philippe Van Kerm is a professor of social inequality and social policy at the University of Luxembourg.
+He is also the Research Director of the LIS Data Center in Luxembourg.
 He holds an M.A. degree in economics and social sciences and a Ph.D. in economics from the University of Namur (Belgium).
-Before joining the University of Luxembourg, he was head of the Living Conditions department at LISER where has also been scientific director (ad interim) and head of the Graduate Studies Programme.
-He has been a visiting researcher or research fellow at the London School of Economics, the University of Leuven, and ZEW Mannheim, and is currently a fellow at the Institute for Social and Economic Research (University of Essex) and the Institute for New Economic Thinking (University of Oxford).
+Before joining the University of Luxembourg in 2017, he was head of the Living Conditions department at Luxembourg Institute of Socio-Economic Research (LISER) where has also been scientific director (ad interim) and head of the Graduate Studies Programme.
+He held a joint professorship between LISER and the University of Luxembourg from 2017 to 2023.
+He has been a visiting researcher or research fellow at the London School of Economics and the University of Leuven and is currently a fellow at the Institute for Social and Economic Research (University of Essex), the Institute for New Economic Thinking (University of Oxford), and ZEW Mannheim.

 He is an associate editor of the Journal of Economic Inequality (since 2017) and of the Stata Journal (since 2018).

-He was country team leader for Luxembourg in the EU FP7 project Growing Inequalities’ Impacts (GINI) and principal investigator on CORE and VIVRE research grants from the Luxembourg’s Fonds National de la Recherche for Advances in the Measurement of Discrimination, Inequality and Economic Mobility (2007-2009); Information and Wage Inequality (2010-2013); and Tax-Benefit Systems, Employment Structures and Cross-Country Differences in Income Inequality in Europe (2013-2017).
-He is currently the national leader for Luxembourg in the NORFACE project The Impact of Childhood Circumstances on Individual Outcomes over the Life-Course (IMCHILD, 2018-2020).
+He was country team leader for Luxembourg in the EU FP7 project Growing Inequalities’ Impacts (GINI) and principal investigator on CORE and VIVRE research grants from the Luxembourg’s Fonds National de la Recherche for Advances in the Measurement of Discrimination, Inequality and Economic Mobility (2007–2009); Information and Wage Inequality (2010-2013); and Tax-Benefit Systems, Employment Structures and Cross-Country Differences in Income Inequality in Europe (2013–2017).
+He is currently the national leader for Luxembourg in the NORFACE project The Impact of Childhood Circumstances on Individual Outcomes over the Life-Course (IMCHILD, 2018–2021).

 Areas of Expertise